Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1003/readme.md

 ### Demonstration

-To demonstrate the functionality and the handling of invalid inputs, follow the steps below:
+To demonstrate the functionality follow the steps below:

 1. Start the application and log in as a customer manager.
-2. Navigate to the job openings section and select the option to register job opening.
+2. Navigate to the job openings section and select the option to list job openings.
-3. In the form that appears, fill the required fields with valid information.
+3. Select the desired listing filters.
-4. Submit the form.
-The system displays a success message "Job opening was not registered."
+4. If there are job openings that match the selected filters, they will be displayed on the screen.
-5. To confirm that the job opening was not created, navigate to the List Job Openings section under Job Opening.
-The new job opening should not appear in the list.
+5. If there are no job openings that match the selected filters, a message will be displayed indicating that there are no job openings to display.

-This process demonstrates the system's ability to validate job openings input and successfully register a job opening with valid details.
+This process demonstrates the system's ability to list job openings based on the selected filters.

 ## 7. Observations